Adnan Hassanpour

-Adnan Hassanpour (عدنان حسن پور) is an Iranian-Kurdish journalist who was sentenced to death in Iran in 2007 and reversed a year later.
+Adnan Hassanpour (عدنان حسن پور; born 1974 or 1975) is an Iranian–Kurdish journalist who was sentenced to death in Iran in 2007 and reversed a year later.
 He was re-tried on the capital charges of espionage and working with outlawed parties.

-In September 2016 he was released, after almost 10 years in prison.
+In September 2016, he was released, after almost 10 years in prison.
 After spending ten years in prison, he is now living in France.

 The sentence to death on moharebeh charge in the summer of 2007 and later to 31 years in prison by the Appeals Court, has been reduced again to 15 years imprisonment.

 In April 2007, after being held for four months in detention, without access to a lawyer, Hassanpour was charged by Revolutionary Court prosecutors with "espionage", "acting against national security", and "active armed resistance against the state", which is punishable by death under Iran's Islamic Penal Code.
 The Supreme Court of Iran confirmed his death sentence on July 17, 2007, but it was reversed by the Head of the Judiciary on 3 September 2008 who sent it back to the Islamic Revolutionary Court of Sanandaj for review.
 According to his lawyer, Sirvan Houshmand, "the legal case against Hassanpour rests purely on evidence from interrogation reports obtained during his detention," lacking any other corroborating evidence, and interrogators in Iranian prisons, (according to human rights groups), "routinely subject detainees to physical and psychological ill-treatment to obtain coerced confessions."